awsdocs/aws-elemental-mediatailor-user-guide/doc_source/integrating-cdn.md

 1. The player requests segments from the URLs that are provided in the manifest\.

-1. The CDN translates the segment URLs and forwards content segment requests to the origin server and forwards ad requests to the Amazon CloudFront distribution where MediaTailor stores transcoded ads\.
+1. The CDN translates the segment URLs\.
+It forwards content segment requests to the origin server and forwards ad requests to the Amazon CloudFront distribution where MediaTailor stores transcoded ads\.

 1. The origin server and MediaTailor respond with the requested segments, and playback begins\.